Establish Connectivity to Microsoft Power BI Cloud

 - You can create Datasets and view all the elements or Datasets using this Data Source from the respective tabs

-- Click Permissions to assign Data Source access to Groups or Power Users
+- Navigate to the Access tab to assign Data Source access to Groups or Power Users

 - User Tokens are displayed in the corresponding menu and can be deleted by clicking the trashcan icon.
 The lifetime of each token is 45 minutes